Dr. Hannah Cassedy

 Here are my credentials.

 I’m a licensed psychologist with a PhD in Clinical Psychology from UT Southwestern Medical Center.
-I was a Chief Resident there, too.
-I also have an MA from The New School and a BA from Bryn Mawr College.
-I’ve received a lot of scholarships and awards that I’m proud of.
+I was a Chief Resident there, too, as well as a recipient of several scholarships and awards that I’m proud of.
+I also have an MA from The New School and a BA from Bryn Mawr College, where I received full tuition-remission.
 My main training areas have been with cancer patients as an American Psychological Association doctoral intern, and with pregnant/postpartum women as a Baylor University Medical Center postdoctoral fellow.
 I’ve also worked with children, teenagers, college students, senior citizens, couples, families, and groups.
 I focus now on individual therapy with adults dealing with anxiety, depression and cancer.
-I also publish articles and give lectures on those same topics.
+I also publish articles, give lectures, and supervise students on those same topics.